darwinanddavis/data_projects/spatial.md

 ### Tasks

-* Developed a simulation model forecasting animal movement and dispersal potential in space and time using weather, microclimate, LIDAR, and geolocation data.
+* Predicted animal movement and dispersal potential in space and time using simulation modelling with weather, microclimate, LIDAR, and geolocation data.
-* Integrated metabolic theory into an individual-based simulation model.
+* Developed a simulation frameowrk grounded in metabolic theory of energy and mass exchange.

 ### Outcomes